-In addition, we find some evidence that firm managers have a preference for diversification.
-The marginal drug candidates that treated firms pursue often include drugs that focus on different diseases, or operate using a different mechanism (target) relative to the drugs that the firm has previously developed.
-These findings suggest that firms use marginal increases in cash to diversify their portfolios and undertake more exploratory development strategies, a fact consistent with models of investment with financial frictions (Froot, Scharfstein, and
+We also find evidence that firm managers have a preference for diversification.
+The marginal drug candidates that treated firms pursue often include drugs that focus on different diseases, or operate using a different mechanism (target), relative to the drugs that the firm has previously developed.
+Taken together, these findings suggest that firms use marginal increases in cash to diversify their portfolios and undertake more exploratory development strategies, a fact consistent with models of investment with financial frictions (Froot et al., 1993), or poorly diversified managers (Smith and Stulz, 1985).

-Stein, 1993), or poorly diversified managers (Smith and Stulz, 1985).
-Last, our point estimates imply sensible returns to R&D. A one standard deviation increase in Part D exposure leads to an 11 percent increase in subsequent drug development, relative to less exposed firms.
+Finally, our point estimates imply reasonable R&D elasticities.
+A one standard deviation increase in Part D exposure leads to an 11 percent increase in subsequent drug development, relative to less exposed firms.
 For the subset of firms for which we are able to identify cash flow, this translates into an elasticity of the number of drug candidate with respect of R&D expenditure of about 0.75.
 We obtain a higher elasticity for the most novel drugs (1.01 to 1.59) and a lower elasticity for the most similar drugs (0.02 to 0.31).
 For comparison, estimates of the elasticity of output with respect to demand (or cashflow) shocks in the innovation literature range from 0.3 to 4 (Henderson and Cockburn, 1996; Acemoglu and Linn, 2004; Azoulay, Graff-Zivin, Li, and Sampat, 2016; Blume-Kohout and Sood, 2013; Dranove, Garthwaite, and Hermosilla, 2014).

-We conclude that financial frictions are likely to play a role in limiting the development of novel drug candidates.
+Our results suggest that financial frictions likely play a role in limiting the development of novel drug candidates.
 The ability to observe the returns associated with individual projects is an important advantage of our setting that allows us to make a distinct contribution to the literature studying the impact of financial frictions on firm investment decisions.
-Specifically, existing studies typically observe the response of investment (or hiring) aggregated at the level of individual firms or geographic locations.
-By contrast, our setting allows us to observe the risk and return of the marginal project being undertaken as a result of relaxing financial constraints.
-We find that, relaxing financing constraints leads to more innovation, both at the extensive margin (i.e., more drug candidates) but also at the intensive margin (i.e., more novel drugs).
-Given that novel drugs are less likely to be approved by the FDA, the findings in our paper echo those in Metrick and Nicholson (2009), who document that firms that score higher in terms of a Kaplan-Zingles index of financial constraints are more likely to develop drugs that pass FDA approval.
+Existing studies typically observe the response of investment (or hiring) aggregated at the level of individual firms or geographic locations.
+By contrast, our setting allows us to observe the risk and return of the marginal project being undertaken as a result of ameliorating financial frictions, and hence allows us to describe the types of investments that may be more impacted by financing frictions.
+We find that a positive cashflow shock leads to more innovation, both at the extensive margin (i.e., more drug candidates) but also at the intensive margin (i.e., more novel drugs).
+Since novel candidates are less likely to be approved by the FDA, our findings echo those in Metrick and Nicholson (2009), who document that firms that score higher in terms of a Kaplan-Zingles index of financial frictions are more likely to develop drugs that pass FDA approval.